 By default, Spotlight indexes most parts of your internal HDD/SSD including external hard disks.
 Sometimes, it may index temporary files and similar stuff, which in turn, may lead to results that are off the mark.
 Moreover, this can potentially slow down the Spotlight search.

-To counter this, you can easily choose to exclude a folder/disk from being indexed.
+To counter this, you can easily choose to exclude a folder/disk from being indexed by Spotify.
 To do this, head over to System Preferences > Spotlight.
 In the Privacy tab, you can click on the “+” button to add any folder/external drive.
 Alternatively, you can also drag and drop folders directly into the window.

 The folders you specify shall not be indexed by Spotlight, and hence Spotlight will not perform a search in the specified location.